-For this ACIS-S imaging chipset, chips farthest from the aimpoint (with worse PSF) would be turned off first.
-On the other hand, S4 has significant noise streaks and resulting decreased sensitivity, so some users may prefer to turn it off earlier in the sequence..
+For this ACIS-S imaging chipset, chips farthest from the aimpoint (where the PSF is degraded) would be turned off first.
+On the other hand, S4 has significant noise streaks and resulting decreased sensitivity, so some users may prefer to turn it off earlier in the optional sequence.
+The rationale for the selection on the first set above is that S1 will have a higher count rate than a FI CCD in the case of a background flare and thus it might be desirable to have S1 off.
+The rational for the middle selection above is that the observer may want to use S1 help model the background on S3, therefore it is desirable to have 6 CCDs on, but not required.